bigbluebutton/bigbluebutton/docs/docs/development/recording.md

 ### How do I change the Start/Stop recording marks?

-Note: In BigBlueButton 2.6.9 we [made a change](https://github.com/bigbluebutton/bigbluebutton/pull/18044) which ensures media files are not being saved to file unless the recording is actively being recorded.
-The instructions below only work up to BigBlueButton 2.6.8 or if you are overriding `recordFullDurationMedia=true` in `/etc/bigbluebutton/bbb-web.properties` in BigBlueButton 2.6.9+.
+Note: In BigBlueButton 2.6.9 we [made a change](https://github.com/bigbluebutton/bigbluebutton/pull/18044) which ensures that by default media files are not being saved to file unless the meeting is actively being recorded.
+If you are using BigBlueButton 2.6.9 or later, the instructions below will only work if you set `recordFullDurationMedia=true` in `/etc/bigbluebutton/bbb-web.properties`.

 In a scenario where a user forgot to press the Start/Stop recording button 30 minutes into a session, resulting in the playback missing that initial segment, its content can still be included by editing the intervals to be processed in the `events.xml` file.